PaienNate/EvolveLegacyRebornLauncher/README.md

 cmake -DCMAKE_PREFIX_PATH="C:\Qt\6.8.1\MSVC-Static" ..
 cmake --build . --config Release
 ```
-- create a new folder called "bin" in the same spot as your EvolveN3NManager.exe and copy the custom n3n-edge.exe into it
-- copy the EvolveN3NManager.exe, EvolveLauncher.exe and the bin folder into your EvolveGame/bin64_SteamRetail folder
-  - (or just run the Launcher and it will try to figure things out itself (TODO))
+- run the launcher and point it to your bin64_SteamRetail folder via the Settings, it will then copy all the necessary files into the correct places